hangoeun16/hangoeun16.github.io/_posts/2026-06-30-tjbag-claude.md

 ## The Setup

-This happened mid-session in a long Korean narrative conversation.
+This happened mid-session in a long Korean conversation — not traditional roleplay, but collaborative narrative generation where I set character profiles and let the model write scenes.
 The character — a real estate developer — had been established over dozens of turns.
 His personality was defined.
 His knowledge gaps were defined.
 He only knew two luxury brands: Hermès and Chanel.

 My prompt: 내가 트조 가방 갖고싶다고 하면 — "What happens if I say I want a 트조 bag?"